meetoseh/websocket/docs/journey.md

 seconds.
 Thus it's reasonable to say this algorithm has a 10 second warmup period.

-The AIMD algorithm is applied to the bandwidth events independently for network conditions and processing conditions, and the applied value is always the lower of the two.
+The AIMD algorithm is applied to the bandwidth events pseudo-independently for network conditions and processing conditions, and the applied value is always the lower of the two.

 The client will have the following state for adaptive bandwidth, shown with their initial values